-Text-based, video, and power-point formats are primarily utilized in courses.
-Most courses require books which you may purchase on-line (Amazon), or possibly check out from a nearby public or seminary library (non-student library cards are sometimes available at local seminaries).
+Most courses require textbooks which students are asked to purchase on-line through the Amazon links on our site.
+Some books may be available for check out from a nearby public or seminary library (non-student library cards are sometimes available at local seminaries).

 Could your degree programs be too difficult for me?

 Our goal is that men and women of God from all walks of life can succeed at comprehending and retaining the concepts and materials presented in our educational degree programs, and successfully complete the programs in a realistic time-frame.

 Skills needed are standard reading comprehension and ability to study for passing quizzes and and ability to post comments on forums.
 Within the few homework assignments, composition ability is needed for writing short sermons, the Master’s Thesis, and the Doctorate Dissertation (sufficient instruction included).

 To help students succeed, course units provide study guides conveying what to expect in quizzes.
 Quiz results are provided upon quiz completions, and quiz questions are repeated in midterms and finals.

 Each course is provided a code to help identify its level of difficulty― E= easy, C= comfortable, R= rigorous.
 And we are always happy to advise students individually.